Lots of people have written to us asking if it is possible to tumble glass in a rock tumbler.

 Some garden supply stores sell landscaping glass in a variety of colors.
 This is often a by-product of

 the glass recycling industry.
-It can be successfully tumbled if you sort out pieces that are heavily fractured.
+It can be successfully tumbled if the chunks of glass are not heavily fractured.

 Watch our video at the top of this page - we show you how we tumbled a batch of landscape glass.